JyskMaker/KernelSwitchSST/README.md

 ![screenshot](KernelSelector.png)

 ### Program a new kernel
-The EPRom is a SST39SF0x0, and can hold 4 Easy access kernels.
+The EPRom is a SST39SF0x0, and can hold 16 to 64 Easy access kernels.
 8 Kilo byte. pr kernel.

 When you program the SST39SF0x0 you most place them in different plases in the EPRom.